KIT-MRT/future-motion/README.md

-# future-motion-dev
+# FutureMotion
-Common repo for our ongoing research on motion forecasting
+Common repo for our ongoing research on motion forecasting in self-driving vehicles.

+## Acknowledgements
+This repo builds upon the great work [HPTR](https://github.com/zhejz/HPTR) by [@zhejz](https://github.com/zhejz).